rayx1/Question-Bank-Webapp/README.md

 Fill in the fields (subject, year, question, answer) and choose a file if needed.

 On submission, the application auto-calculates the probability based on historical exam records using keyword matching, full-text search, and recency weighting.

+# Edit Question (admin/edit_question.php):

+Modify existing question data (fields are pre-populated).

+Optionally update the attachment.

+The probability is recalculated on update.

 # Logout: